usmanaliqureshi/linux/deadly-dangerous-ubuntu-commands.md

 # Most Dangerous Commands For Ubuntu

-This is the list of the most dangerous commands which you should never use in ubuntu linux.
+This is a list of the most dangerous commands which you should never try to use in ubuntu.

 ```rm command in Linux is used to delete files.```